marcelovani/drupalci_testbot/CONTRIBUTING.md

 configuration variables based on those environment variables.
 Sometimes there isn't a 1:1 mapping of environment variables to config options, or the environment variable contains a serialized format of data that needs to be parsed into individual values.
-In the following example, DCI_TestItem needs to be parsed to figure out what it is trying to accomplish.

 ```php
  /**